 Each Girl Scout wanting to be an aide at camp must have completed an aide in training session.
 Aide in training sessions are available during the day camp weeks offered at this camp location.
 Girl Scouts must be able to attend the entire week in order to complete the training.

 Experienced day camp aides and Girl Scouts who have complete training may apply to be a day camp aide.
-Applicants may apply for a maximum of 2 of our sessions.
-The cost is $100 per session.
+You can find the cost for this opportunity in the Fees section of our page.
+Pricing is based on your registration date.
 The fee includes a day camp T-shirt and patch.
 You must attend all five days in order to be a Day Camp Aide.

-Day camp at Camp Dellwood is an experience for campers from different troops and groups to meet outdoors each day and have outdoor adventures!
+Day and overnight camp at Camp Dellwood is an experience for Girl Scouts from different troops and groups to meet outdoors each day and have outdoor adventures!
 Fun and exploration are on the agenda every day as campers swim, sing, make crafts, play games, and more.
-Campers attend as individual campers and are placed in units according to their grade in the fall.
+Girl Scouts attend as individual campers and are placed in units according to their grade in the fall.
 Please note: This is not troop camp and an entire troop is not guaranteed to be placed together in one unit.

 Full payment is due at time of registration.
 However, a payment plan may be set up at the time of registration if registering online.
 These payments will automatically be withdrawn according to our payment plan from the card in which you use at the time of registration.